Gnuxie/Gnuxie/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there, currently I am working on [Draupnir](https://github.com/Gnuxie/Draupnir), an open-source moderation with an extensible plugin sytem for [Matrix](https://matrix.org).
+Hello there, currently I am developing [Draupnir](https://github.com/Gnuxie/Draupnir), an open-source moderation tool for [Matrix](https://matrix.org).
+Draupnir is currently undergoing an intesive refactor that will result in the creation of a [library](https://github.com/Gnuxie/matrix-protecdtion-suite) with a powerful plugin interface that can be used by bots, web-clients and widgets alike.
-In the background, I'm working on my [own](https://applied-langua.ge/~gnuxie/posts/utena-introduction.html) substrate virtual machine for a new generation of capability based dynamic-interactive programming languages and maintaining
+In the background, I'm working on my [own](https://applied-langua.ge/~gnuxie/posts/utena-introduction.html) substrate virtual machine for a new generation of capability based dynamic-interactive programming languages.

 I have previously worked on and provided support for open-source abuse mitigation tooling at [@matrix-org](https://github.com/matrix-org) & [@vector-im](https://github.com/vector-im).